Sieabah/cmsc-435/proj3/readme.txt

  * 	and other work I need to get through and openGL 2 isn't worth
  * 	my time to learn as it's been obsolete for 15 years.
  *
- * My resource list goes from the openGL man pages, stack overflow(numerous times),
- * 	lecture slides, lecture resources (UMD dave mount)
+ * My resource list goes from the openGL man pages, stack overflow (numerous times), lecture slides, lecture resources (UMD dave mount)
  *
  * Additionally I added a wireframe mode to see how it was built you can toggle with w.

  Drawing clock OVER 3D: http://stackoverflow.com/questions/8370537/opengl-2d-hud-in-3d-application

+ NOTE: The clock hands are drawn in some stupid order that I can't seem to change, all of them	are there the hour is on the bottom, minute in the middle and second on top.
  */